-- Once applicants have submitted an application, completed an interview with a member of our National Chapter Board, and have received approval to move forward with starting your chapter; we do require that applicants fundraise a minimum of $500 to be donated to our treatment grant program, before they are on-boarded.
+- Once applicants have submitted an application, completed an interview with a member of our National Chapter Board, and have received approval to move forward with starting your Chapter, applicants are asked to fundraise a minimum of $500 to be donated to our treatment grant program, before they are on-boarded.
+As fundraising in an important part of managing a Chapter, we find it helpful to have applicants use this as an opportunity to assess their fundraising skills, as well as the interest level within their community.
 Applicants generally have about 2-3 months to raise those funds.
-Any funds raised over $500 are for the chapter to use as initial seed funding.
+Any funds raised over $500 are for the Chapter to use as initial seed funding.

-- If you missed the deadline to start a chapter, but still want to get involved we recommend completing the volunteer application to get involved with a current chapter, as well as completing an application to start a Project HEAL Chapter during the next application period.
+- If you missed the deadline to start a Chapter, but still want to get involved we recommend completing the volunteer application to get involved with a current chapter or ambassador application (if that is something you might be interested in), as well as completing an application to start a Project HEAL Chapter during the next application period.

-- You are never alone in running your chapter!
-Project HEAL has an entire National Board committed to helping our chapters succeed in all of their endeavors, in addition to the support and feedback provided by other chapter leaders.
+- You are never alone in running your cChapter!
+Project HEAL has an entire National Board committed to helping our Chapters succeed in all of their endeavors, in addition to the support and feedback provided by other Chapter leaders.

 Who can I contact if I have any other questions about starting a Project HEAL Chapter or other volunteer opportunities?